agroome/scan_monitor/README.md

     {{ importErrorDetails }}
 {% endif %}
 ```
-Following is example output using the above template.
+The following is example of output using the above template.
 The license happened to expire during the scan resulting
 in a completed (Partial) scan which was blocked on import due to the expired license.
 This was all reflected in the
 notification.
 ```